 Once you’re satisfied with the look of your objects, you can turn your roto layer back on and see the final result.
 Just like with the manual method, you’ll see your nametags slide behind the laptops, go from out of focus to in focus, and also be aligned as if they were filmed in line with the rest of the footage.

 Learning Adobe After Effects is a huge undertaking that will take lots of time and practice to master.
 Adding rotoscoping and 3D cameras to your tool kit will certainly come in handy as you continue to explore and develop your skills in the program.
-Be sure to let us know what After Effects projects you’re working on in the comments below.
+Be sure to subscribe to the SproutVideo Newsletter so you don’t miss out on our next tutorial.